MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-merge-duplicate-records.md

 ---
-title: Merge Duplicate Customer or Vendor Records | Microsoft Docs
+title: Merge Duplicate Customer or Vendor Records
-description: Describes how to create a customer card to register information about each new customer or client that you sell to.
+description: Describes how to consolidate information about customers or vendors when you have duplicate entries about some of them.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP

 ms.service: dynamics365-business-central